MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 This article describes how to connect a bot to the **Direct Line Speech channel**.
 Use this channel to allow users to interact with a bot via voice.

-Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the [Speech SDK](/azure/cognitive-services/speech-service/).
+Once you've built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the [Speech SDK](/azure/cognitive-services/speech-service/).
 These connections are optimized for voice in and voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the [custom voice-first virtual assistant](/azure/cognitive-services/Speech-Service/voice-assistants) page.

 ## Prerequisites